Bipolar disorder treatments

 Treatment for bipolar disorder will aim to reduce episodes of depression and mania, and their severity.

-Medication, psychological therapy and lifestyle advice be recommended by a mental health specialist, usually after a referral from a GP.
+Medication, psychological therapy, and lifestyle advice, may be recommended by a mental health specialist - usually after a referral from a GP.

 Medication for bipolar disorder

 Medication for bipolar disorder may be prescribed to help stabilise a person's mood swings.
-Possible medications include lithium (lithium carbonate), anticonvulsants and antipsychotic medicines.
+Possible medications include lithium ( lithium carbonate) and antipsychotic drugs.

 The approach taken will depend on a person's individual symptoms, how often episodes happen and the circumstances.